darius-all-new/open-factory-assistant/README.md

 OpenFactoryAssistant is an open-source factory management solution aimed at manufacturers who want to explore digital transformation but who want to avoid significant investment until they have more confidence in what digital tools can do for them.

+**NOTE: OpenFactoryAssistant is a work in progress.
+Feedback on features, user experience etc. is very welcome!**

 ## Features

-OpenFactoryAssistant has been built to help you take your first steps into digital transformation:
+OpenFactoryAssistant has been built to help you take your first steps into digital transformation.
+At the moment, job tracking is the primary feature available, but there is a lot planned for the future!

 ### Core Features

 - **Job Tracking**: Monitor jobs as they move through your factory
 - **QR Code Integration**: Easily scan and update job locations using QR codes via the browser on your mobile device
 - **Multi-Station Management**: Define and manage multiple work stations
-- **Pre-made Information Views**: Get live insights into your factory's operations with several pre-made data visualisations
+- **Pre-made Information Views**: Put up data visualisations on office screens to easily identify bottlenecks, free capacity and more.

 ## Deployment Guide